cedadev/jasmin-workshop/exercises/ex00/README.md

      - don't try to open either of the `id_rsa_jasmin_training*` files: they're not meant to be readable.
      - try opening the `username` and `passphrase` files in a text editor (e.g. `Notebook`): you'll need them shortly.

-   - Download and install "MobaXterm"
+   - Option 2: Download and install "MobaXterm"

      This is an emulator of the terminal environment (Mac and Linux have this environment built-in), and provides the tools you need to connect.
 There are other options, but we'd recommend this one if you want us to help you with any problems.